Table of Contents

 Which race do you prefer to play in VGAP & why?

-Do you have a favorite add-on when playing a game?
-Something that’s caught your attention and made you think, “I wish I had thought of that!
+Do you have a favorite utility or add-on when playing a game?
+Something that’s caught your attention and made you think, “I wish I had thought of that!”

 What's your favorite Planets game memory?

-What was the biggest challenge you had to overcome due to VGAP's mechanics / limitations while working on your projects?
+What was the biggest challenge you had to overcome due to VGA Planet’s mechanics and limitations while working on your projects?

 What do you think are your most important accomplishments to VGAP and why?